jasonjson/jasonjson.github.io/_posts/2015-10-21-subarray-sum.markdown

 ---
 layout: post
-title: Subarray Sum
+title: 138 - Subarray Sum
 date: 2015-10-21 02:17:19.000000000 -04:00
 tags:
-- Leetcode
+- Lintcode
 categories:
 - Array
 author: Jason
 ---
-<p><strong><em>Given an integer array, find a subarray where the sum of numbers is zero.
-Your code should return the index of the first number and the index of the last number.</em></strong></p>
+**Given an integer array, find a subarray where the sum of numbers is zero.
+Your code should return the index of the first number and the index of the last number.**

 ``` java